Legacy's Harvest Festival draws large crowd

 He commented that the 1930’s style long underwear looked like a jumpsuit and couldn’t believe a man would have worn them underneath pants.

-If you missed the annual Harvest Festival Saturday, it will be up and running for its second day Sunday, Sept.
-18, beginning with a church service at 9 a.m..
-Following the service, potato digging will continue and the festivities will all run again until 4 p.m.
+The Harvest Festival wrapped up Sunday, Sept.
+18, beginning with a church service at 9 a.m.
+Following the service, potato digging continued and the festivities ran until 4 p.m.